SecureSECO/SearchSECODatabaseAPI/README.md

 # Database API
 ![Testing](https://github.com/SecureSECO/SearchSECODatabaseAPI/actions/workflows/testing.yml/badge.svg)

 The database API is responsible for handling the communication between the controller and the database.
+A reference documentation can be found [here](https://secureseco.github.io/SearchSECODatabaseAPI/).

 # Installation
 To install the program you should clone the git repository.